-The website PeacefulMind.com states that orange energy may help stimulate blood supply, energize the nerves, and combat allergies and stomach disorders.
+The website PeacefulMind.com states that orange energy may help stimulate blood supply, energize the nerves, combat allergies, and help with stomach disorders.
 "If the Spleen Chakra is out of balance," the website declares, "our stomach is usually the first thing to warn us."
 Like red, orange is also reputed to be helpful to people with anemia, asthma, and skin problems.

 Yellow is the color associated with the third chakra, which is located just above the belly button.
 This chakra is also known as the Solar Plexus Chakra.
-Symbolizing the sun at the horizon, the color yellow, chromotherapists contend, can help raise blood pressure and increase pulse rate but to a lesser degree than red can.
-Yellow supposedly helps strengthen the body's nervous system, and, for this reason, has been used for combating nervous or nerve-related conditions.
-Yellow is thought to have decongestant and antibacterial properties, as well.
+Symbolizing the sun at the horizon, the color yellow can help raise blood pressure and increase pulse rate but to a lesser degree than red can.
+Yellow supposedly helps strengthen the body's nervous system and has been used for combating nervous or nerve-related conditions.
+Yellow is thought to have decongestant and antibacterial properties as well.
 It has been reportedly useful in stimulating both the digestive and lymphatic systems and assisting metabolism and glandular activity.

 Various sources claim that the color yellow is effective in the treatment of:

 - disorders related to the kidneys, liver, pancreas, and intestines